awsdocs/amazon-glacier-developer-guide/doc_source/example_glacier_DescribeJob_section.md

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using S3 Glacier with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using S3 Glacier with an AWS SDK](sdk-general-information-section.md)\.
+This topic also includes information about getting started and details about previous SDK versions\.